awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

 #  Create a Sample AWS Photo Analyzer application using the AWS SDK for Java

-You can create an AWS application that analyzes nature images located in a S3 bucket.
-You can use the Amazon Rekognition service to analyze images.
+You can create an AWS application that analyzes nature images located in a S3 bucket by using the Amazon Rekognition service.
 The application can analyze many images and generate a report that breaks down each image into a series of labels.
 For example, the following image shows a lake.